 All of the above points become more serious where sovereign states are involved.
 As shown below in Module 4, states often act unilaterally when it comes to the management of transboundary waters.
 This is especially the case when the upstream state is more politically and economically powerful than the downstream state.
 International law is notoriously weak.
 As described in Module 4 below, there are numerous global agreements, statements and conventions that are in place, and also in the making, to address the issues of the prevailing or expected conflicts.
 One such convention is the United Nations (UN) Convention on the law of the Non-Navigational uses of International Water Courses (1997; ratified in 2014).
 However, too often states act unilaterally – i.e. in the ‘national interest’ – when it comes to water resource planning, use and management.
 What do states disagree upon?
 The pie chart (on page 14) shows that states mainly argue about the quantity of water and the types of infrastructure in place that affect the amount and timing of flows.

-The charts also show that states cooperate on the same issues – thus forming the basis for conflict avoidance and mutual gain.
-The adoption of an IWRM-oriented, basin-wise planning and management approach could further cooperative practice and lead to collective partcipation across a number of shared interests:
+The charts below (Fig 1.2) also show that states cooperate on the same issues – thus forming the basis for conflict avoidance and mutual gain.
+The adoption of an IWRM-oriented, basin-wise planning and management approach could further cooperative practice and lead to collective participation across a number of shared interests:

 Equitable sharing of rivers during lean periods;